syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Public-methods-and-events.md

 ### addMarkers(layerIndex,sublayerIndex)

-Add markers dynamically based on layer and sublayer index value, you can use `addMarkers` method.
+Method to add the markers dynamically based on layer and sublayer index value, you can use `addMarkers` method.

 {% highlight CSHTML %}